Solve Your CPAP Machine Side Effects

 Sinus and Lung Infections: If you catch more sinus or lung infections while using your CPAP, you may need to clean your CPAP more often.
 Phillip’s recently recalled some CPAP devices because debris broke off the masks and went into patients’ lungs.
 Always look at the manufacturer’s advice for how to clean your CPAP so that you prevent issues.

-Skin Inflammation: CPAP masks must fit snugly so that the air doesn’t leak and reduce pressure.
-Sometimes, the repeated wearing of the CPAP mask for hours each day can irritate the skin around your nose and mouth.
+Skin Inflammation: CPAP masks must fit snugly so that the air doesn’t leak nasal pillow mask and reduce pressure.
+Sometimes, the repeated wearing of the CPAP mask for hours each day can cause skin irritation around your nose and mouth.
+This irritation can be due to the mask pressuring the skin or being made from materials like silicone.
 If this happens, use a lubricant on your skin before applying the mask each night.
 Also, treat your skin during the day when your mask is off.
+Ensure your mask fits properly and clean it regularly to mitigate the risk of skin irritation.

 We Can Help

 At Enticare, our team includes Surgical Providers, Nurse Practitioners, Physician Assistants, Audiologists, Hearing instrument specialists, Respiratory therapists, and Sleep technicians.
 We all work together as a team to find the source of your sleep problems.
-Our experience as sleep specialists allows us to see possible solutions for any sleep problems you face.
-We can help you work through any side effects related to CPAP use or find an alternative that works for you.
+Our experience as sleep specialists allows us to see possible solutions for any other sleep disorders or problems you face.
+We can help you work through any side effects and challenges associated with using a CPAP machine or find an alternative that works for you.
 Contact us today and find out how we can help you sleep well and wake up refreshed again.

 Share This